slopezpereyra/wallawin/README.md

 ## How does it work

 Wallawin simulates the process of evolution in an abstract space.
-Moving through an abstract time units that signify an individual instance of the evolutionary process, organisms live, reproduce, act and evolve.
+Moving through an abstract time unit that signifies an individual instance of the evolutionary process, organisms live, reproduce, act and evolve.

-Simulations on different type of simulators correspond to simulations under different rules.
-The general principle across different forms of simulation is that the chance of reproduction of an individual depends on the amount of food they were succesful to get, though this is only a representation of their abstract adaptability and can be flexibly adjusted to fit other models.
+Simulations can be carried out on different type of simulators, which define different sets of rules.
+The general principle across different forms of simulation is that the chance of reproduction of an individual depends on the amount of food they were succesful to get.
+This, however, is only an operationalization of their abstract adaptability and can be flexibly adjusted to fit other models.

 ## Altruism Simulations